orthopteroid/wii-synth/README.md

 wii-synth
 =========

-Linux-platform gesture-based synthesiser designed around using a wii controller as an input device.
+Linux-platform gesture-based synthesiser designed to use a wii controller as an input device.
 Uses SDL and WiiUse libraries and a C-based SSE2 assembly-framework to build the synth using GCC.
-This synth is really a toy, as the synth network is placed in a static memory using hand-coded using C macros.
-But it does show how to do low-latency, event-driven realtime audio rendering.
+This synth is really a toy, as the synth network is placed in a static memory using C macros ... but it does show how to do low-latency, event-driven realtime audio rendering.
 It uses some x86 and SSE assembler (actually lots of that really).

 ## Oscillators